FDSouthern/FDSouthern.github.io/content/chapter01/fusion.md

 I wonder why this is called `fusion.ml`.
 There is a history document that John Harrison wrote.
 It may be answered there.

+This is the small trusted core you've heard so much about, so let's try and focus here!

 ```ocaml
 module type Hol_kernel =
   sig